thomas-evensen/3d2vml/readme.md

-## *This was a project written sometimes in 2002.
+## *This was a project written in 2002.
 I've uploaded it for historic reasons*

 A script that draws 3dobjects into a web browser using VML.